cd ~/Angga

 Spreading Evenly with Virtual Nodes

-To fix this, consistent hashing introduces the concept of virtual nodes (or vnodes).
-Instead of mapping one physical node to a single point on the ring, each node is represented by multiple virtual positions.
-These vnodes act like smaller slices that collectively spread load more evenly across the ring.
+To address this, consistent hashing adds virtual nodes (vnodes).
+Instead of placing one physical node at a single point on the ring, each node is represented by multiple virtual positions.
+These smaller slices interleave across the ring, which evens out ownership and makes the distribution more resilient.

 Node 1Node 1Node 1Node 1Node 1Node 3Node 3Node 3Node 3Node 3Node 2Node 2Node 2Node 2Node 2Node 4Node 4Node 4Node 4Node 405101520253035404550556065707580859095

-In practice, this makes scaling out or in much more fluid.
-Adding a node doesn't cause large swings in data ownership, and removing one doesn't overload its neighbors.
-The system keeps humming along—balanced, steady, and ready to grow.
+In practice, this makes scaling out or in far more fluid.
+Adding a node doesn't trigger large swings in data ownership, and removing one doesn't dump excessive load onto its neighbors.
+The system keeps humming along—balanced, steady, and ready to grow as demand changes.

 Beyond Theory